carlosb1/upc-aidl-19-team4/README.md

 After this point, it is applied different techniques to check the performance and compare results:
 - First one, it applies a cosine similarity loss function to search better results with the convolutional layers
-	- v1 It is the simplest version, it only gets the VGG feature and It is applied rhe cosine loss function.
+	- v1 It is the simplest version, it only gets the VGG feature and It is applied the cosine loss function.
-	- v2 In this version, it is added a linear version to flat the features that it is trained.
-Furthemore, It uses a Cosine loss function
+	- v2 In this version, it is added a linear layer to flat the features that it is trained.
+Furthermore, It uses the cosine  loss function too.
 - In the second one, it is joined the two branches to get a classification.
-Furthemore, It is added  some improvements in order to fit better the analysed problem..
+Furthermore, It is added improvements in order to achieve a better solution.
 	- The neural network  named decision, it includes a minimal decision network with a few linear layers to do it.
-All this after to concatenate both features (from the two branches)
+It is done  after the concatenation of features (from the two branches)
-	- In the decision network linear, it is added a linear layer before the concatenation to improve the training and the performance.
+	- In the decision network linear, it is added a linear layer before this concatenation to improve the training and the performance.
 It tries to get better feature for our use case.